rosafilgueira/DARE_SEISMO/processing_elements/Download_Specfem3d_Misfit_RA/README.md

 * data.zip --> zip containing the input files used for the specfem3d simulation and needed to produce input file of the download step; the zip file should be uploaded by the user and should contain a folder like https://gitlab.com/project-dare/WP6_EPOS/tree/master/processing_elements/CWL_total_staged/TEST_ADD_CREATEJSON/SPECFEMDATA
 So far this file is in:
 https://gitlab.com/project-dare/WP6_EPOS/blob/master/processing_elements/CWL_total_staged/TEST_ADD_CREATEJSON/data.zip

+**Description of the workflow steps**

+1. Run a specfem3d simulation:
+this step reads the info about the earthquake, the stations, the mesh and velocity model and calculates the synthetic seismograms

+Input:
+zip of the folder containing the input parameter files of specfem3d https://gitlab.com/project-dare/WP6_EPOS/blob/master/processing_elements/CWL_total_staged/TEST_ADD_CREATEJSON/data.zip
+(uploaded by the user)

+Output:
+synthetic seismograms in ascii format stored in a directory called OUTPUT_FILES/